robertocapuano/CandyBAS/README.md

-# CandyBAS
+# CandyBAS PUR120
-CandyBAS is a match-3 puzzle game in 10 lines of MSX2 BASIC v3
+CandyBAS is a match-3 puzzle game in 10 lines of MSX2 BASIC v3.
+PUR120 is a features enhanced version of PUR80 version:
+- Sounds
+- High Score
+- Start Screen

 ![screenshot](screenshot.png)